Celebrating the best uses of the Primary PE and Sport Premium across Shropshire, Telford & Wrekin

 Any school receiving the Primary PE and School Sport premium is eligible to nominate or be nominated for an award;

-• All nominations must be received by Friday 7th April 2017
+- All nominations must be received by 5pm on Friday 4th May 2018.

 Before applying, ensure that your submission: